Key version state

 DESTROY_SCHEDULED): This key version is scheduled for destruction, and will be destroyed soon.
 It can be placed back into the disabled state.
 This state corresponds with Stage 2 - Soft Deletion in the data deletion pipeline.

 DESTROYED): This key version is destroyed, and the key material is no longer stored in Cloud KMS.
 If the key version was used for asymmetric or symmetric encryption, any ciphertext encrypted with this version is not recoverable.
 If the key version was used for digital signing, new signatures cannot be created.
 Additionally, for all asymmetric key versions, the public key is no longer available for download.
 A key version may not leave the destroyed state once entered.
-This state corresponds with Stage 3 - Logical Deletion from Active Systems in the data deletion pipeline.
+This state corresponds with Stage 3 - Logical Deletion from Active Systems in the data deletion pipeline, meaning key material is deleted from all active Cloud KMS systems.
+It takes 45 days from destruction time for key material to be deleted from all Google active and backup systems.
+See Cloud KMS's deletion timeline for more information.

 Import failed (